lvalentin/help/app/_console/en/website-logs.md

 - The <i class="fa fa-backward"></i> icon takes you to the previous logs page based on the time window selected.
 See below for time window.
 - The <i class="fa fa-refresh"></i> icon is just to refresh the logs, like every screen.
-- The <i class="fa fa-trash-o"></i> icon makes it possible to purge logs, ersae them.
+- The <i class="fa fa-trash-o"></i> icon makes it possible to purge logs, erase them.
 - The <i class="fa fa-forward"></i> icon takes you to the next logs page based on the time window selected.

 Like all the graphs, you can choose the time window that is displayed.